lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 In this workflow, we will describe how to prepare the spatial proteomics data starting from a spreadsheet containing quantitative mass spectrometry data.
 We will focus on a recent pluripotent mouse embryonic stem cells experiment @hyper.
-Additional annotated and pre-formatted datasets from various species are readily available in the package.
+These data, as well as additional annotated and pre-formatted datasets from various species are readily available in the package.

 Installation of Bioconductor package is documented in details on the [Bioconductor installation help